 BA in Chinese Language & Literature

-Like all World Languages & Literatures (WLL) majors, Chinese Language & Literature majors generally begin with Leaving Home: Explorations in World Literature (CAS XL 100), a team-taught course in which students meet the WLL faculty through guest lectures and get oriented in the rich diversity of the world’s literary traditions.
-They begin Chinese language study as early as possible and complete at least three language courses beyond the fourth-semester level (CAS LC 212).
-Students also have the option of taking introductory as well as more advanced courses in Classical Chinese (with course options taught in Chinese or in English).
-Masterpieces of Chinese Literature (CAS LC 250) introduces students to major texts in English translation and can be taken early in the student’s program.
-Four additional courses in Chinese language, literature, and/or culture provide greater depth in areas of special interest to the student.
-One WLL elective focusing on language, literature, or culture from outside the Chinese-speaking world enhances regional, global, and/or historical comparison.
-Students wishing to explore more of WLL’s course offerings outside of Chinese may substitute an additional elective for one of their four courses in Chinese language, literature, or culture.
+Like all World Languages & Literatures (WLL) majors, Chinese Language & Literature majors generally begin with CAS XL 100 Leaving Home: Explorations in World Literature, a course in which students meet the WLL faculty through guest lectures and are oriented in the rich diversity of the world’s literary traditions.
+They begin Chinese language study as early as possible and complete at least four language courses beyond the third-term level (CAS LC 211).
+Students also have the option of taking introductory as well as more advanced courses in Classical Chinese (CAS LC 315, CAS LC 320).
+Three additional courses in Chinese language, literature, and/or culture (chosen from CAS LC 250 Masterpieces of Chinese Literature and above) provide greater depth in areas of special interest to the student.
+Students wishing to explore an interdisciplinary approach may substitute one Chinese studies course taken outside the WLL department (for example, in history, art history, the Pardee School, or political science) for one of their three Chinese language/literature/culture courses.

-Majors reconvene with all WLL majors in the senior capstone seminar CAS XL 479, where they work with a faculty mentor on a final project using Chinese-language materials.
+Chinese majors reconvene with other WLL majors in the department’s CAS XL 379 Writing about Literature courses, which will improve students’ writing in the discipline of literary studies and prepare them for their senior project.
+They join other WLL majors again in the senior capstone seminar CAS XL 479, where they work with a faculty mentor on a final project using Chinese-language materials.
 The course provides students with structure and research guidance for developing and discussing their projects, while meetings with a faculty language mentor hone students’ advanced language skills as applied to the area of their research.
 Student presentations build oral communication skills and the ability to describe one’s work to others.
 Possible final projects could include a research paper on literature, film, or popular culture; an annotated translation or work of subtitling; a video essay; or a digital humanities project.
 Students producing excellent capstone projects will be encouraged to develop them into senior honors work.

 Learning Outcomes